Co-Authored by Guest Author: Grant Simon

 At first it may seem a bit strange, but who doesn’t love to hang out all day in comfy robes and slippers?
 There are tons of different spas in Berlin, but my favorite is Vabali.
 Located in Mitte, Vabali is centrally placed within the city.
 They have indoor and outdoor areas complete with saunas, baths, hot tubs, a restaurant, and bar.
 You will not be disappointed.

-10. Have Dinner With Refugees
+10. Have Dinner with Refugees

-While touring and exploring the city, you may wonder about the refugee crisis that Germany was deeply effected by.
+While touring and exploring the city, you may wonder about the refugee crisis that Germany was deeply affected by.
 While the crisis is still ongoing, the issue is hard to connect with without a name and face to think of.
 This is your chance to change all of that.

 The unique opportunity allows you to get to know some of stories behind the crisis and is a great experience for anyone that wants to open their mind to how these refugees live day in and day out.
 The dinners are often booked months in advance (and sometimes Anna is busy, like everyone else) so be sure to contact Anna as soon as possible.

 If you can’t book the dinner, there are plenty of other Withlocal experiences to try our around Berlin.

 If you ever go outside of Berlin, you’ll notice how green the scenery is.
 That’s because Berlin used to be a swamp.
 The swamp is long gone and filled in, but you can still get a healthy dose of nature on the edge of Charlottenburg in Grunewald (Green Forest).